 The national Residential Efficiency Scorecard is an innovative, government-backed program that offers:

 Government-accredited Scorecard assessors are experts in home energy efficiency.
-Want to reduce your energy bills, go all-electric or planning a renovation?
+Want to reduce your energy bills, make your home more comfortable, go all-electric or plan a renovation?
 A Scorecard assessor will help you find the best way forward.

 So you can live your energy efficient dream, for less!